YimengZhu/CarND-Vehicle-Detection/writeup_template.md

 In this project I used the sliding windows to locate a lot of potential aeras in the video frames, where a car might exsist.
 In every window the image would be tested by a SVM if there was a car.
 The SVM was trained with the data provided by Udacity and the hyper parameter was tuned automated by grid search method in sklearn package.

-I discovered some problems when I was processing the video.
-There might be some false positives on the road, where the hog features was similar to a vehcile.
-This might lead the pipline likely fail if there are too many tiles in the image with the same property.

-I would used tune the slide window scale and overlap rate with a precise threshold to avoid this problem.
-With that the false positives can be filtered out effectively and make the pipline robuster.
+A very obvious problem about this pipline is there are a lot of false positive prediction offered from SVM.
+I think this might be relevent to the hog features extraction from the trainig data.
+I would like to try some other machine learning model to make the prediction more accurate.
+Such like deep neural network (like YOLO strategie) might help on this problem.